Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

 Last week was Mission Sunday.
-This is celebrated by the universal Church and is marked each year by a special statement issued by the Pope encouraging the mission of the Church in the world and the work of those who undertake this mission, especially in cultures other than their own.
+The universal Church celebrates this day, which is marked each year by a special statement issued by the Pope that encourages the mission of the Church in the world and the work of those who undertake this mission, especially in foreign cultures.

-Read the statement issued by Pope Francis to mark Mission Sunday this year on the Vatican website.
-You could make copies available to participants and use this to stimulate your discussion.
+Read Pope Francis's statement to mark Mission Sunday this year on the Vatican website.
+You could offer copies to participants and use them to stimulate your discussion.

-The Second Vatican Council included a decree on the Church’s missionary activity, Ad Gentes.
+The Second Vatican Council included a decree for the Church’s missionary activity, Ad Gentes.
 The Church considers that all baptised people are engaged in this missionary activity of the Church.

 Symbols and images

-This gospel really asks us to think about what constitutes right worship.
+This gospel asks us to consider what constitutes right worship.
 Is God impressed by words and outward show alone when the human heart is harbouring thoughts of hatred or vengeance?
-This parable would indicate that God is more impressed by humility and recognition of our own need for healing.
+The parable in this text indicates that God is more impressed by our humility and recognition of our own need for healing.

 Living the Word